DRMarcosVT/cs2114-project1-group87/DESIGN.md

 ## 2. What is the MVP?

-*The smallest version that actually works and solves the user's primary problem.
-Features must be specific components or actions ("add card", "add deck"), not collections of behaviour ("manages decks").*
+MVP (Minimum Viable Product) - Considering what core functionality is absolutely necessary to solve the user's primary problem.
+The smallest version that actually works.
+Take your description and transform it into a set of features your product should have.
+Consider what functional requirements (what your program must do) and non-functional requirements (how your program must perform) are a good fit for your project.
+Ensure your features are specific components or actions (e.g., add card, add deck) rather than very high level descriptions of collections of features (e.g., manages deck).

 The smallest version that works is one voyage loop: read the port, sail somewhere, survive what you meet, spend what you took, and end the game by retiring rich or by